Education Mission Statement

 The annual Winter/Spring Meeting will focus on topics of interest to those who provide anesthesia, sedation, pain management, and critical care services to infants and children.
-The overall goals of this program are to: enable attendees to reinforce their existing fund of knowledge; to introduce them to new, state-of-the-art techniques; and to provide them with information that will improve the periooperative care of children.
+The overall goals for attendees of the program are to reinforce and enhance their existing fund of knowledge, and to introduce them to new and state-of-the-art techniques and information that affect their practice and improve the perioperative/critical care of pediatric patients.

 This program is intended for anesthesiologists and other practitioners who care for children in their practice of anesthesiology and/or critical care.
 It is also intended for clinical and basic science researchers whose areas of investigation relate to pediatric anesthesia.

-The Society for Pediatric Anesthesiology is pleased to offer several opportunities to help fulfill your American Board of Anesthesiology® Maintenance of Certification in Anesthesiology (MOCA)® Part II Patient Safety requirements at the SPA-AAP Pediatric Anesthesiology 2017 meeting!
+The Society for Pediatric Anesthesia is pleased to offer for the first time, several opportunities to help fulfill your American Board of Anesthesiology Maintenance of Certification in Anesthesiology (MOCA)® Part II Patient Safety requirements at the SPA/AAP Pediatric Anesthesiology 2014 meeting!

-By attending the following sessions, you are eligible to receive up to four and a half (3.75) credits that may be applied towards Part II: Lifelong Learning and Self-Assessment Patient Safety requirements.
+By attending the following sessions, you are eligible to receive up to 3 credits that may be applied towards Part II: Lifelong Learning and Self-Assessment - Patient Safety requirements.